NickKaramoff/openpgp/README.md

 # NickKaramoff/pgp

-> Collection of my GPG public keys.
+> Collection of my PGP public keys.

 Please note that keys provided here **may be outdated**.
 The most actual keys can be found at [keybase.io/NickKaramoff](https://keybase.io/nickkaramoff) or pulled from `hkps://keys.openpgp.org`.